The Top 11 Commercial Wood Planters for 2020 provide the lowest cost of ownership over time and the lowest impact on planet Earth.

 Custom Wood Garden Planters are available as both stand-alone planters and money-saving multi-section planters in natural 3/4″ thick tongue-and groove solid tropical wood and recycled plastic lumber, with and without DeepStream’s exclusive Zephyr aluminum bands between the planks.
 DeepStream’s proprietary aluminum leg extrusion allows the addition of trellises, glass windbreaks and other forms of screening.

-DeepStream can supply a large range of plastic planter liner sizes
+DeepStream can supply any size of food safe plastic planter liner

-Companion Custom Restaurant Patio and Sidewalk Café Planters and Fixtures include the OPUS and Oahu trash and recycling bins can be made from various materials and mounted with Smoker’s Outpost as shown.
+OPUS and Oahu Trash and Recycling Receptacles are companions to our custom Restaurant Planters and Sidewalk Café Planters.
+They can be made from various materials and mounted with Smoker’s Outpost as shown.
 Oahu bins have a side-opening door for easy access to the rugged 33-gallon plastic bin inside.
 The door can be mounted on either side and open to the front or back.

 The push flap is solid 5086 Aluminum which can be quickly and easily refinished in place.
 The plates swivel noiselessly on replaceable Teflon bushings.
 Hygienic copper push plates and no-touch openings are also available.